 - Black Friday is a couple of days earlier in the month and miss pay day for some.
 Cyber Monday is on the final day of November, by which all people will have been paid.
 We could see a shift of demand from Black Friday to Cyber Monday as a result.

 - The development of Smart campaigns, particularly Smart shopping.
 Microsoft have recently released a test version of their Smart Shopping campaigns and Google’s Smart Shopping campaigns go from strength to strength.
 Utilising the technology is a big factor in the success of account performance.

 Planning your PPC strategy for Black Friday

-The first step in making sure that you’re PPC strategy is on point is to make sure that you understand the search behaviour around Black Friday.
+The first step in making sure that your PPC strategy is on point is to make sure that you understand the search behaviour around Black Friday.
 When searches peak and when they drop off.
 Below is a little snapshot of some of the behaviours we have seen.